Is it Bad to Keep Turning AC ON And OFF?

 The temperature is pleasant—not too hot—and spring is in the air.
-When the temperature rises into the upper 60s, a standard error made by homeowners, is it bad to keep turning ac on and off?
+When the temperature rises into the upper 60s, a standard error made by homeowners, is it bad to keep turning AC on and off?
 However, did you realize there is a thin line between saving money on energy and inadvertently increasing costs?

 Turning AC On and Off vs. Leaving It On